kent-map/chirpy/_posts/2021-12-01-20c-ferguson-biography.md

 {% include embed/image.html src="https://raw.githubusercontent.com/kent-map/kmo-forum-images/main/c4709d92-4e55-4e57-8e13-8ebd8e7187ed.jpg" aspect="1.333" caption="Road of Remembrance" attribution="© Michelle Crowther" %}

-Ferguson was present at the presentation of a bouquet of rosebuds to the retiring headmistress, Miss White, in 1933.[^ref3] When the school moved to Lymington in 1935 (conflicting reports cite either increased development around the Kent location or financial loss as the reason), [^ref4] he relocated and remained its chaplain.
+Ferguson was present at the presentation of a bouquet of rosebuds to the retiring headmistress of Eversley school , Miss White, in 1933.[^ref3] When the school moved to Lymington in 1935 (conflicting reports cite either increased development around the Kent location or financial loss as the reason), [^ref4] he relocated and remained its chaplain.
 In 1948 the school was purchased by Middlesex County Council, to house a school for children classified as ‘delicate’.
 In 1949 it changed its name to Elmer’s Court and continued to operate until the late 1970s.[^ref5].

 [Folkestone library]({{ site.baseurl }}/19c/19c-folkestone-free-library) holds rare copies of several of Ferguson’s books: _Campbell of Kilmhor_ (1915), _The King of Morven_ (1922), _The Secret Road_ (1925),  _The Man in the Dark_ (1928) and _Murder on the Marsh_ (1930).